Exploiting the Final Component of Generator Architectures for AI-Generated Image Detection: Experiments

-\textbf{Dataset: Testing set — SatelliteDiffusion}\cite{khannadiffusionsat} dataset is generated using a domain-specific model fine-tuned from SD2, conditioned on satellite metadata.
+\textbf{Testing set} SatelliteDiffusion\cite{khannadiffusionsat} dataset is generated using a satellite imagery model fine-tuned from SD2 and conditioned on satellite metadata.
 Real images are sourced from high-resolution satellite imagery, while synthetic counterparts are produced using textual descriptions of the real samples.
 Four subsets: \textit{amusement park}, \textit{car dealership}, \textit{electric substation}, and \textit{stadium} are tested, each including around 2,000 real and 2,000 generated images.

-Table~\ref{tab:4} presents the comparison.
-Our models attain results closely matching those reported for the original SD2 evaluations (Fig.~\ref{fig:4}, Table~\ref{tab:2}), demonstrating that detection remains effective for generators fine-tuned on domain-specific images and conditions.
+\textbf{Results} Table~\ref{tab:4} presents the comparison.
+Our models achieve results closely matching those reported for the original SD2 evaluations in Table 1, demonstrating that the detection approach remains effective for generators fine-tuned on domain-specific images and conditions.
+Baseline models such as CoDE exhibit a similar phenomenon: on SD2, it achieves 88.05\% accuracy, while on fine-tuned subsets such as \textit{amusement\_park} and \textit{electric\_station}, the accuracy slightly decreases to 86.66\% and 84.50\%, respectively.
+On the \textit{stadium} subset, both CoDE and the best baseline, BFree, experience larger drops in performance.